The Vegan Scavengers Who Want To Change The World

 .

-According to a recent study by the Food and Agriculture Organization of the United Nations (FAO) Global food losses and food waste, one-third of food products end up being discarded in good condition throughout the food supply chain process.
+According to a recent study by the Food and Agriculture Organization of the United Nations (FAO) on Global food losses and food waste, one-third of food products are discarded in good condition throughout the food supply chain process.

-Of these, 900 million tons are discarded in the stages of production, distribution, and retail; and the remaining 400 million at the time of final consumption.
+Of these, 900 million tons are discarded in production, distribution, and retail; the remaining 400 million are discarded at final consumption.

 Retail stores can throw away large quantities of food.
-Usually, this consists of items that have reached their either their best before, sell-by, or use-by dates.
+This usually consists of items that have reached their best-before, sell-by, or use-by dates.

-Food that passed the best-before, and sell-by date, and even some food that passed the use-by date is still edible at the time of disposal, but stores have widely varying policies to handle the excess food.
+Food that has passed the best-before and sell-by dates, and even some food that has passed the use-by date, is still edible at the time of disposal, but stores have widely varying policies regarding how to handle excess food.

 Some stores put effort into preventing access to poor or homeless people, while others work with charitable organizations to distribute food.

-Retailers also contribute to waste as a result of their contractual arrangements with suppliers.
+Retailers also contribute to waste due to their contractual arrangements with suppliers.
 Failure to supply agreed quantities renders farmers or processors liable to have their contracts canceled.

-As a consequence, they plan to produce more than actually required to meet the contract, to have a margin of error.
-Surplus production is often simply disposed of.
+Consequently, they plan to produce more than is required to meet the contract to allow for a margin of error.
+Surplus production is often disposed of.

-If they want to offer an impression of abundance and freshness for every customer, even the last one of the day, they have to throw away the leftovers.
+If they want to offer every customer an impression of abundance and freshness, even the last one of the day, they have to throw away the leftovers.
 I’ve eaten enough croissants from big supermarket chains’ bins to know they aren’t blameless.

 That wasted food doesn’t belong in the landfill.
-When it’s dumped, it doesn’t compost – it rots anaerobically, emitting methane, a powerful greenhouse gas.
-But alternative ways to cope with it are also flawed.
+When dumped, it doesn’t compost – it rots anaerobically, emitting methane, a potent greenhouse gas.
+However, alternative ways to cope with it are also flawed.

 Some charities do a great job of redistributing surplus food from manufacturers to homeless shelters, but they can’t collect all the food from supermarket bins.

-Although the quantities are large by domestic standards, and it’s perfectly edible that day and probably the next, sending a refrigerated van to collect it is too slow and expensive.
+Although the quantities are large by domestic standards and perfectly edible that day and probably the next, sending a refrigerated van to collect it is too slow and expensive.

-Waste food can no longer be turned into swill for pigs since the foot and mouth outbreak, so anaerobic digesters, which harness the energy of the heat and gas emitted as the food decomposes, are a solution that many supermarkets now rely on to claim that they create zero food waste.
+Since the foot and mouth outbreak, waste food can no longer be turned into swill for pigs, so anaerobic digesters, which harness the energy of the heat and gas emitted as the food decomposes, are a solution that many supermarkets now rely on to claim that they create zero food waste.

 While that’s better than sending the food to landfill, it’s an inefficient way to release the energy in the food”.

 Existing freegans (vegan scavengers) say that people are joining their ranks by the week.
 But these are not dippy hippies or trampy hobos.
-They are educated people who have decided to seek an alternative way of life outside the economic norms.
+They are educated people who seek an alternative way of life outside the economic norms.

-We live in an economic system where sellers only value land and commodities relative to their capacity to generate profit.
-Consumers are constantly being bombarded with advertising telling them to discard and replace the goods they already have because this increases sales.
+We live in an economic system where sellers value land and commodities only relative to their capacity to generate profit.
+Consumers are constantly bombarded with advertising telling them to discard and replace the goods they already have because this increases sales.

-This practice of affluent societies produces an amount of waste so enormous that many people can be fed and supported simply on its trash.
-As freegans we forage instead of buying to avoid being wasteful consumers ourselves, to politically challenge the injustice of allowing vital resources to be wasted while multitudes lack basic necessities like food, clothing, and shelter.
+This practice of affluent societies produces an enormous amount of waste, and many people can be fed and supported simply on trash.
+As freegans, we forage instead of buying to avoid being wasteful consumers ourselves and to politically challenge the injustice of allowing vital resources to be wasted while multitudes lack basic necessities like food, clothing, and shelter.

-Despite our society’s stereotypes about garbage, the goods recovered by freegans are safe, usable, clean, and in perfect or near-perfect condition, a symptom of a throwaway culture that encourages us to constantly replace our older goods with newer ones, and where retailers plan high-volume product disposal as part of their economic model.
+Despite society’s stereotypes about garbage, the goods recovered by freegans are safe, usable, clean, and in perfect or near-perfect condition.
+This is a symptom of a throwaway culture that encourages us to constantly replace our older goods with newer ones and where retailers plan high-volume product disposal as part of their economic model.

 Some urban foragers go at it alone, others dive in groups, but we always share the discoveries openly with one another and with anyone along the way who wants them.
 Vegan Scavengers (Freegan.info)